“If we believe not, yet he abideth faithful; he cannot deny himself.” 2 Tim. 2:13

 When my agony of soul was at its height, a sentence in a letter from dear McCarthy was used to remove the scales from my eyes, and the Spirit of God revealed to me the truth of our oneness with Jesus as I had never known it before.
-“But how to get faith strengthened?
+McCarthy, who had been much exercised by the same sense of failure but saw the light before I did, wrote (I quote from memory): “But how to get faith strengthened?
 Not by striving after faith, but by resting on the Faithful One.”

 As I read, I saw it all!
 “If we believe not, he abideth faithful.”
 I looked to Jesus and saw (and when I saw, oh, how joy flowed!) that He had said, “I will never leave thee.”
 “Ah, there is rest!”
 I thought.
 “I have striven in vain to rest in Him.
 I’ll strive no more.
 For has not He promised to abide with me–never to leave me, never to fail me?”
 From a letter written by Hudson Taylor